 ◍ deciding on an appropriate listing price to attract buyers

 ◍ deciding how to best present your home, including hiring and scheduling painters, repair persons, and more

 ◍ preparing disclosures and other needed forms and documents

 ◍ creating advertising materials and arranging for photographs (interior and exterior, hopefully done by a professional)

 ◍ placing ads on the Multiple Listing Service (MLS), in other media, and real estate apps

-◍ arranging for qualified potential buyers to visit the property — if you’re no longer living there, most likely by providing a lockbox for use by other realtors, and meeting with individuals who don’t yet have their own agent
+◍ arranging for qualified potential buyers to visit the property — if you’re no longer living there, most likely by providing a lockbox to be used by another realtor, and meeting with individuals who don’t yet have their own agent

 ◍ arranging for documents such as disclosure packets to potentially interested buyers and their agents

 ◍ holding open houses including weekday open houses for other real estate brokers to visit and weekend open houses for the public (which itself involves many tasks, such as arranging for and putting out signs in advance, and providing food for the broker’s open houses, as is traditional in some areas)

 ◍ receiving offers to buy your house, whether via email or in person if other agents wish to formally present their offers